Category Archives: Blog

 Trief & Olk Secures A $2.5 Million Settlement For Injured Plaintiff

-Trial attorney Ted Trief, on the morning of trial, negotiated a settlement of $2,500,000 for a plaintiff who had his right leg amputated below the knee after being struck and run over by a New York City subway.
+Trial attorneys Ted Trief and Jason Kaufer, on the morning of trial, negotiated a settlement of $2,500,000 for a plaintiff who had his right leg amputated below the knee after being struck and run over by a New York City subway.
 After entering the 23rd Street and 8th Avenue northbound subway station, the intoxicated plaintiff fell from the subway station platform onto the train tracks.
 A northbound “C” train struck and ran over the plaintiff.
 The New York City Transit Authority’s defense was that this accident was solely caused by the plaintiff due to his intoxication.
 Trief & Olk argued that New York City Transit Authority was responsible for plaintiff’s injuries, despite intoxication being a proximate cause, because (i) it was conceded that the train operator saw the plaintiff fall onto the tracks, (ii) the train operator failed to utilize the train’s emergency brake as she was supposed to under these circumstances and (iii) had the emergency brake been used, the train operator had ample time to stop the train prior to running over the plaintiff.
 The train operator’s action were recorded on the train’s “black box”.
 No settlement offers were made by defendants prior to the morning of trial.

 Trief & Olk was able to reach this settlement by building an irrefutable case against the defendants through aggressive discovery tactics and a team of expert witnesses.